On quite a few occasions I’ve encountered the question “How can I get into project management?”

 Let your immediate boss know that you’d like to explore project management as a career path.
 Ask if there are ways you can start taking on some project support roles to develop those skills.
 She’ll likely support you in that pursuit.

-If your employer doesn’t have a formal project management position you can transition into, see if there are project management activities you can take on in any current work there.
 Check this list of Project Manager Roles and Responsibilities to see where you might be able to support any current efforts in your company.
 You’d at least be able to start acquiring those valuable PM skills that will help you on the career path down the road.

 Also check this list of 10 Essential Qualities of Great Project Managers.
 Identify where you’re already strong, and where you may want to focus on improvement.